Minimal A4 Type-II Seesaw Realization of Testable Neutrino Mass Sum Rules: Scalar Sector and Mass Spectrum

 \section{Scalar Sector and Mass Spectrum}

-The scalar sector of the model contains a $SU(2)_L$ doublet Higgs $H$ and a triplet $\Delta$, both of which are triplets under the $A_4$ flavor symmetry.
+The scalar sector of the model contains a $SU(2)_L$ doublet Higgs $H$ and a triplet $\Delta$, both of which are triplets under the $A_4$ flavour symmetry.
 In addition, a separate Higgs doublet $H_q$, singlet under $A_4$, is introduced to generate the quark masses.
-Since $H_q$ does not participate in the flavor dynamics discussed in this work, it does not play any role in the scalar potential relevant for the lepton sector and will not be discussed further.
-The scalar potential invariant under the SM gauge group and $A_4$ can be formulated as follows~\cite{Buskin:2021eig}:
+Since $H_q$ is a flavour singlet and appears only in the quark sector, it does not participate in the flavour dynamics of the lepton sector discussed in this work.
+Therefore, for clarity, we present a separate discussion of the scalar potential involving $H_q$.
+The scalar potential pertaining to $H$ and $\Delta$, invariant under the SM gauge group and $A_4$, can be formulated as follows~\cite{Buskin:2021eig}:

 where $ \tilde{\Delta_i}\equiv i \tau_2 \Delta_i$.
 As discussed in Sec.~\ref{sec:mixing}, all viable solution for the vev alignment of $\Delta$ are close to $u_i=u_j=u'$, $u_k=0$.
 Thus the tadpole solutions with this approximation are given by